multi-coop/datami-website-content/texts/en/tutorial/tutorial-actions.md

     />
 </div>

-There are several action buttons appearing by default on the Gitribute widgets.
+There are several action buttons appearing by default on the Vizboard widgets.

 These buttons allow the user to make some commons actions we will see in details below.